theNizo/Nizo-Keyboard-Extension/README.md

 1. Download the file for the preferred layout
 2. place it somewhere
 3. Edit if you don't like something (most of the relevant stuff is described.
 If not, please let me know.)
-4. Put it into Autostart (In Windows: Win+R, type "shell:startup", enter and create a new shortcut to the file)
+4. Put it into Autostart (In Windows: Win+R, type "shell:startup", enter and create a new shortcut to the file) Make sure the keyboard which the script is written for is normally selected.
+Otherwise, some hotkeys will not work until you switch to it and reload the script.
 5. Enjoy

 ## Issues